k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 immutable while the network has live allocations.
 This means operators must not change between `all` and `first_available`, rename the network, reorder ranges, edit an existing range, or remove or replace one.
-Such changes can alter an idempotent ADD result, make an existing reservation undiscoverable, or orphan it during DEL.
+Such changes can alter the result when reusing an allocation for a replacement sandbox, make an existing reservation undiscoverable, or orphan it during DEL.

 For `first_available`, the only supported live update is appending one or more ranges.
 Existing entries and their order form an immutable prefix of the